Have you been noticing your dog becoming more anxious lately?

 Is avocado ok or not for dogs to eat?

-The flesh of the avocado is actually very nutritious, and contains B-vitamins, which are beneficial in helping anxiety.
+The flesh of the avocado is actually very nutritious and contains B-vitamins, which are beneficial in helping anxiety.

 Though avocado is generally safe for dogs, it does contain a toxin called persin which can be dangerous for dogs and cats in very large amounts.
-Persin is present in higher concentration in the pit and skin, which is never recommended to give to your dogs.
+Persin is present in higher concentrations in the pit and skin, which is never recommended to give to your dogs.

 A small amount of this incredible fruit a few times a week can help your dog with his coat, GI tract, and calming down anxiety.

 Eggs are one of the few complete food sources.
 They have everything in them!
 It is one of the most complete sources of amino acids, the building blocks for protein.
-Eggs are also higher in zinc, which helps the immune system and reduce anxiety.
+Eggs are also higher in zinc, which helps the immune system and reduces anxiety.
 Some dogs have sensitivities to eggs, so if you feel like they are reacting (loose stool, itchy skin), then limit this food and work with a holistic veterinarian to figure out why your pet is having a reaction.

 10) Sweet potatoes